ryanvincent29/ryan-vincent-aetna-code-test/README.md

 - I am assuming this is meant to be a REST-like API, as opposed to a portal or website of some kind.
 - Though not directy stated, movieId is never returned from the API.
 I am assuming that the preferred/required method is to lookup movie details via imdbId.
 - When querying by year, I am putting the budget into dollars to match the other endpoints
-- When querying by year, I am assuming that "descending" order is the database equivalent `order by X desc`
+- When querying by year, I am assuming that "descending" order is the database equivalent `order by X desc`.
 - When querying by genre, I am putting the budget into dollars to match the other endpoints
 - When querying by genre, the inputted genre is the genre name and the comparison is case insensitive